CUSTOM ACCESSORY RACKS for your sump, see photos and details below......

 The only media that needs fluidization, or movement, or tumbling, are the iron-oxide rust colored phosphate removers AND the bio-pellets though there are bio-pellets that can be used in conventional canisters and even filter bags.
 And, sand fluidized filters though these are not popular anymore.
 The reason that the iron-oxide medias need tumbling is because they are not porous and will fuse into solid chunks if not kept in suspension or constant movement.
 Some hobbyists have mixed phosphate media with carbon media to lessen this with good results.

 Just add them as needed: one, two, or all three!
 They are reusable and run off of the main system pump or separate pump depending on sump design.
-You can fill with carbon, resins, phosphate reducers, nitrate reducers, poly-filter discs, etc. Practically any granular filter media can be used in these cylinders!
+You can fill with carbon, resins, phosphate reducers, nitrate reducers, poly-filter discs, etc. Practically any granular filter media can be used in these reactors.

 Features and Specs: